fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Clear the state field when the country changes, so a state code from the previous country is not reused by mistake.
 * Fixed: Keep the selected country and state after a page refresh when address fields are re-initialized.
 * Fixed: Error when updating checkout before international phone utils finish loading, when that PRO feature is enabled.
+* Fixed: Keep shipping address session values (including empty fields) without overwriting the customer account shipping address on the cart.
+* Fixed: Restore the previous shipping address when unchecking "Same as billing address" on the cart page.

 = 4.2.6 - 2026-07-28 =